StellarisCommands.com

-Here are examples of how to use effect country_add_ethic =.
+Here are some examples of how to use effect country_add_ethic =.

 This command is designed to give your empire a core belief that influences its governance and attitudes.
 The game has different types of ethics - from militarist to pacifist, spiritualist to materialist, xenophobe to xenophile, you can equip your empire with the ethic that most suits your strategic needs.